 a supplement to the printed FLlW UPDATE, this update 16 June 2017

 All items in this website © copyright 2017 W A Storrer

-This site is maintained by William Allin Storrer, Ph.D., Visiting Professor of Architecture at the University of Texas at Austin and author of The Frank Lloyd Wright Companion now in a revised edition, and The Architecture of Frank Lloyd Wright, a complete catalog, now in its third edition, revised.
+This site is maintained by William Allin Storrer, Ph.D., Adjunct Professor of Architecture at the University of Texas at Austin and author of The Frank Lloyd Wright Companion now in a revised edition, and The Architecture of Frank Lloyd Wright, a complete catalog, now in its fourth edition.

 To connect to Page 1 CLICK HERE.

 To connect to additional pages of this website, go to the Second Page by CLICKING HERE.

 The Second Page has items of interest to those who would know more about the author of this web page

 To connect to Page 3, CLICK HERE.